 At mid-semester, informal reports are sent for all freshmen and for those upper-class students who are not doing satisfactory work.
 These mid-semester reports are not part of the permanent official record.
 For each official transcript there is a fee of \$15.00.
-All requests for transcripts must be submitted in writing and must include the student's signature authorizing the release of the academic record.
-Official transcripts are not given directly to students but are mailed to designated officials or institutions.
+All requests for transcripts must be submitted in writing or electronically through the National Student Clearinghouse and must include the student's signature authorizing the release of the academic record.
+Official transcripts are mailed to designated officials or institutions.
+Official transcripts given directly to students are sealed and only considered official if the seal is not broken.
 Semester reports or transcripts will not be sent for students who have not met their financial obligations to the College.